 Find Long Tail Keywords

-You can use your competitors to find long tail keywords too (a longer phrase containing your keyword), since these will often unearth topics that you may have never thought to cover on your website.
-For instance a competitor in a massage niche might have covered ‘the history of massage’ while you only cover information on modern therapies, so you can now tap into this relevant and numerous traffic.
+You can use your competitors to find long-tail keywords too (a longer phrase containing your keyword) since these will often unearth topics that you may have never thought to cover on your website.
+For instance, a competitor in a photography niche might have covered ‘the history of photography’ while you only cover information on modern therapies, so you can now tap into this relevant and numerous traffic.

 Also, looking at your current keyword rankings and visibility in comparison to your competitors means that you can highlight keywords and phrases that they are ranking for, but you aren’t so that you know where you can improve.